-Ministry for Cultural Heritage and Activities
+Ministry for Cultural Heritage and Activities and Tourism

 From 2010, the 16th century palazzo designed by Biagio Rossetti and home to Ferrara’s National Archaeological Museum has once again been the focus of a series of events designed to return this splendid example of Renaissance architecture and its unique Etruscan-Greek collection to its rightful place on the international scene

 Palazzo Costabili, better known as Palazzo “Ludovico il Moro”, has been home

 to Ferrara’s National Archaeological Museum since 1935.
 Renowned for its large

 collection of exquisite Etruscan-Greek red-figure Attic terracotta vases, the

 museum testifies to the ancient archaeological history of the whole province.
 Of

 world importance are the exhibits from Spina, an Etruscan port that flourished